Joe’s Blog: Bigger heat relief coming (TUE-9/5)

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

-As i start this blog skies are starting to clear out in the area.
+As I started this blog skies started to clear out in the area.
 The overnight and early morning rains were scattered and via CoCoRaHS mostly under 1/10″

 So it goes in a dry and hot patterm.

-But the hot part will break tonight.
+But the hot part breaks Tuesday night.
 Here comes our cold front…seasonal for September.

 Also of note behind the front in the northern Plains is another batch of wildfire smoke that will be coming down from Canada into the Plains so expect some hazy conditions tomorrow with a smoke filled sunset likely tomorrow night.